Roblox/roact/docs/tutorials/shop-page.md

 return ShopPage
 ```

-As you can see, the `frameProps` are passed to the ScrollingFrame creation!
-That way, we can control how the container look from outside the parent of the component.
+As you can see, `frameProps` is used when creating the ScrollingFrame!
+This way, we can control how the container looks from outside the parent of the component.

 ### Viewing the component

 Now that we have started working on our first component, we want to be able to see the results.
-To do that, let's create a LocalScript that will put out component in context.
-This script needs to _mount_ our ShopPage into a parent that will simply be a ScreenGui.
+To do that, let's create a LocalScript that will let us view our component.
+This script needs to _mount_ our ShopPage into a parent, which will simply be a ScreenGui.

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")